Best Poker HUD 2023: Our Top Picks Revealed!

 - New Situational Views

 - More Expensive

 - Not Mac-Compatible

-Hold’em Manager have vastly improved upon the initial release version and done well to counter a lot of the bugs.
+Having struggled a little on its initial release HEM3 is now vastly improved upon the initial release version.
+The developers have done well to counter a lot of the bugs.

 It may not be perfect but it is now very usable with little trouble.

 Needless to say, it’s also important that your laptop or computer is not too old or slow – otherwise it would have trouble powering any piece of software.